Monstera: Growing and Caring for Your Plant

 Difficulty

-Majestic and graphic, the Monstera are tropical plants from the Araceae family, prized for their spectacular foliage.
-Native to the forests of Central and South America, these climbing plants cling to tree trunks thanks to their aerial roots, evolving under the canopy in a humid and luminous environment.
-Their name, derived from the Latin monstrum, is said to refer to the surprising perforations and cuts in their leaves, a natural phenomenon called fenestration.
-Among the most popular species, we find the Monstera deliciosa, with its large, deeply cut leaves, and the Monstera adansonii, with its finely perforated foliage.
+Majestic and striking, the Monstera are tropical plants from the Araceae family, prized for their spectacular foliage.
+Native to the forests of Central and South America, these climbing plants cling to tree trunks using their aerial roots, thriving under the canopy in a humid and bright environment.
+Their name, derived from the Latin monstrum, is said to refer to the remarkable perforations and cuts in their leaves, a natural phenomenon known as fenestration.
+Among the most popular species are the Monstera deliciosa, with its large, split leaves, and the Monstera adansonii, with its finely perforated foliage.

-In interior design, Monstera has become a must-have for urban jungle style, but it also fits perfectly into Scandinavian, modern, or industrial interiors.
+In décor, the Monstera stands out as a must-have for the urban jungle style, but it also fits perfectly into Scandinavian, modern, or industrial interiors.
 With its imposing leaves and natural elegance, this timeless plant continues to captivate botany enthusiasts and interior design lovers alike.

 The Monstera is a classic houseplant.

-The Monstera is a classic, yet always appreciated, houseplant.
+The Monstera is a classic houseplant, yet always appreciated.

 Botany and description